What is the value in meeting my Compassion child?

-If the child is traveling with a parent/guardian, they must be 10 years or older.
-Standard pricing will apply for any minor traveling with us.
+If the child is travelling with a parent/guardian, they must be 10 years or older.
+Standard pricing will apply to any minor travelling with us.

 What is the age range of participants on Exposure Trips?

-Our trip members include families, couples, friends and solo travelers from all over Canada.
+Our trip members include families, couples, friends and solo travellers from all over Canada.
 Sponsors range in age from 10 to 90.
 It’s always a diverse group.